ibm-cloud-architecture/governed-ml-ops/README.md

 ### Model Development<a class="anchor" id="Model-Development">

 4.a.
 This module provides the steps where a data scientist will develop a model.
+In Model Development step, the developer or data scientist will be creating the `development` project.

 <br>

    <i> Role </i>: This step needs to be executed by `ModelDeveloper`.

    - Log into OpenPages as ModelDeveloper.
 From the task list, select the model corresponding to the unique model name as obtained from `Model Governance Initiation` Module.